damonkelley/blog.damonkelley.me/source/2016-08-26-deliberate-programming-with-autotests.html.markdown

 This is where `:bufdo update` comes in handy.

-`bufdo` will execute the provided commands on each buffer in the buffer list. `update` is similar to `write` but it will only write the buffer if it has been modified.
+`bufdo` will execute the provided command on each buffer in the buffer list. `update` is similar to `write` but it will only write the buffer if it has been modified.
 Putting them together, `:bufdo update` will write each of the buffers in the buffer list if they contain modifications.

 It is worth noting that Vim will write the buffers sequentially, so it is possible for Speclj to pick up on changes to one file and start the tests again before the other file or files have been written.
 Though, on my machine, I haven't noticed this happen, even when I am writing three or four files at once.